gnewton/filago/README.md

 ```

 ## Caveat
-`filago` checks every 10 milliseconds, so can miss open/closes smaller than this granularity.
+*`filago` checks every 100 milliseconds (modifiable by command line -d), so can miss open/closes smaller than this temporal granularity.*

 ## TODO
 - Allow turning off of DNS hostname lookups (can be slow/expensive) & some servers not on DNS